Permaculture for home gardeners

 Chooks and ducks for permaculture

 In days gone by many urban gardens had their own chook run.
 Whilst you need a larger garden for poultry, the joy of fresh eggs is worth the trouble.
 It is a terrific and very efficient way to recycle organic wastes such as kitchen scraps and the manure can be collected to make a tremendous organic fertiliser for the garden (be careful not to use it fresh though).
 Ducks or chooks that can roam around the garden are a tremendous way to control snails and other insect pests provided you have an enclosed yard.
 An alternative is to have a moveable wire cage, the advantage of which is that the chooks will dig an area and free it of weeds, and add their own fertilizer in the forms of droppings, making it easier to ready an area to plant into.
+Consult your local council as each has their own guidelines for keeping of poultry.

 Wildlife in the permaculture garden